chef/knife-google/README.md

 See a listing of disks defined for a specific zone.

+## Troubleshooting

+ * Seeing 404 errors or zone not found?
+   This can result if you mistakenly specified an invalid "Project ID" while going through the `knife google setup` command.
+Make sure you specified the "Project ID" (not the project name or number).

 ## Build and Development

 Standard rake commands for building, installing, testing, and uninstalling the module.